EugLion/Code-Wars/README.md

 ## Code Wars
 [Code Wars][1] is a website that allows developers to train their skills by solving various mind-bogging tasks (or _katas_).

-From now on, this will be the place where I post my solutions.
-They are commented and contain links to the original exercises.
+This is the place where I post my solutions of the katas I solve.
+They are commented and contain links to the exercises.
 Sometimes I use somebody else's solution, if mine is significantly worse or uglier - I never use code I don't fully understand, though, and I try to implement others' algorithms myself rather than copying them.

 If you're also learning Haskell, or if you're already a professional Haskell developer, please ally me.
 I just started learning it and I'd love to speak with other Haskellers, find some inspiration and meet new friends!